 The 31st Icehotel

-In the tiny village of Jukkasjarvi, high above the Arctic Circle in Swedish Lapland, the iconic Icehotel has opened its doors to the 31st winter hotel unveiling a collection of striking new Art Suites sculpted from ice and snow.
+In the tiny village of Jukkasjarvi, high above the Arctic Circle in Swedish Lapland, the iconic Icehotel opened its doors to the 31st winter hotel in December 2020, unveiling a collection of striking Art Suites sculpted from ice and snow.
 Surrounded by true wilderness, and chilled to -5°, the Icehotel remains one of the world’s most extraordinary hotels.

-This year’s artists comprise home-grown talent rather than the international line-up of previous years.
-Designers and sculptors from or residing in Sweden have teamed up to create brand new themed suites in both the winter hotel and in the permanent building, Icehotel 365.
-Despite the challenging circumstances of 2020, the team has spent an intense six weeks under the guidance of the hotel’s Creative Director Luca Roncoroni to build an ephemeral construction using 563 tonnes of ice, harvested from the Torne River.
+Due to the pandemic, the artists for Icehotel 31 comprised home-grown talent rather than the international line-up of previous years.
+Designers and sculptors from or residing in Sweden teamed up to create brand new themed suites in both the winter hotel and in the permanent building, Icehotel 365.
+Despite the challenging circumstances of 2020, the team spent an intense six weeks under the guidance of the hotel’s Creative Director Luca Roncoroni to build an ephemeral construction using 563 tonnes of ice, harvested from the Torne River.

 “The pandemic forced us to think differently, but the result is a stunning homage to Sweden.
 The 31st edition of Icehotel will be a memorable one!
 The 24 Swedish-based artists created concepts that will mesmerise our guests, giving them a much needed escape from the reality of this year”